Published on December 3rd, 2012 | by Priti Ambani3

 - Growing awareness of organic food production and sustainable farming as consumers demand greater transparency about the food they eat

-Re-Nuble works to collect organic waste from businesses and households and converts them to useful compost, fertilizer and renewable energy at locally established facilities, helping communities manage their own waste and energy needs.
+Re-Nuble works to collect organic waste and food waste from businesses and households and converts them to useful compost, fertilizer and renewable energy at locally established facilities, helping communities manage their own waste and energy needs.

 Sustainable Feedback Loop:

 The business and community benefits from Re-Nuble’s closed feedback loop are obvious.
 Restaurant food waste and household organic waste can be converted to sustainable and non toxic soil enhancers for better farming practices, instead of rotting in landfills and producing methane.
 Moreover, Re-Nuble also tackles another important issue – clean energy.
 Tinia and her team want to harness the organic waste for the generation of biogas through anaerobic digestion, a multi-step, odorless process that safely decomposes organic waste into fertilizer, heat, water, and biogas.
 The heat and biogas are renewable energy sources and any non-digestable material can be used as fertilizers.
 Since these digesters can be installed at the local level, they can serve the communities that feed it with organic waste.
 What a great idea!